Munich - Things to Do in Munich in June

 Advantages

-• + June mornings in Munich hit the sweet spot—the Englischer Garten stays lush from spring rains, temperatures linger at 68°F (20°C) around 9 AM, and you’ll have the Japanese teahouse to yourself before the crowds roll in.
+• + June mornings in Munich hit the sweet spot, the Englischer Garten stays lush from spring rains, temperatures linger at 68°F (20°C) around 9 AM, and you'll have the Japanese teahouse to yourself before the crowds roll in.

-• + Hotel rates drop 25-30% from May’s Pentecost increase, yet beer gardens still hum at full capacity under chestnut trees that have finally filled out their summer canopy.
+• + Hotel rates drop 25-30% from May's Pentecost increase.
+Yet beer gardens still hum at full capacity under chestnut trees that have finally filled out their summer canopy.

-• + The Isar River finds its stride—high enough from Alpine snowmelt for real swimming, warm enough that locals finally dive in, but not the murky August soup that demands a tetanus shot.
+• + The Isar River finds its stride, high enough from Alpine snowmelt for real swimming, warm enough that locals finally dive in.
+But not the murky August soup that demands a tetanus shot.

 • + Three major events collide: Munich's Streetlife Festival (early June) turns Leopoldstraße into a pedestrian runway, Tollwood Summer Festival (mid-June) hauls global street food to Olympiapark, and the Christopher Street Day parade (late June) transforms Marienplatz into Europe's most orderly rainbow celebration.